Tech-Flux/alx-interview/0x09-island_perimeter/README.md

     - grid is rectangular, with its width and height not exceeding 100
 - The grid is completely surrounded by water
 - There is only one island (or nothing).
-- The island doesn’t have “lakes” (water inside that isn’t connected to the water surrounding the island).
+- The island doesn’t have “lakes” (water inside that isn’t connected to the water surrounding the island)